Description

 • Update the kernel to the latest stable release that includes the bpf_prog_test_run_skb patch or apply the upstream patch directly.

-• If a kernel upgrade is not possible, avoid using the test harness with packets that contain only an Ethernet header when the EtherType indicates IPv4 or IPv6; ensure test inputs include complete L3 headers.
+• If possible, avoid using the test harness with packets that contain only an Ethernet header when the EtherType indicates IPv4 or IPv6; ensure test inputs include complete L3 headers.

 • Monitor system logs for kernel panic or oops messages that may indicate exploitation attempts and ensure host integrity monitoring is in place.